NYCUarchery/archeryWebsite/README.md

 ## Deployment

 1. Set db credentials and a session key in `backend/config`.
-(Make sure it is consistet with `docker-compose.yml`)
+(Make sure it is consistent with `docker-compose.yml`)
 2. Run `docker-compose up --build`.
 3. Test it on `TCP/6969` port.